 Diabetes: For Patients and Consumers

-- The book Diabetes and Pregnancy, published by the American Diabetes Association, describes how pregnant women with diabetes can improve their health and that of their infants.
+Among its many resources on diabetes, the ADA’s book Diabetes and Pregnancy describes how pregnant women with diabetes can improve their health and that of their infants.

 Services, Resources, and Support

-- Helping Student w/Diabetes Succeed: A Guide for School Personnel, from the National Diabetes Education Program, is a resource guide that helps those involved with a student’s care and education provide optimal diabetes management in school.
+NDEP’s resources include Helping the Student With Diabetes Succeed: A Guide for School Personnel, a resource guide that helps those involved with a student’s care and education provide optimal diabetes management in school.